For Mental Health Professionals

 - Surviving Warfare Adversities: A Brief Survival Advice for Civilians Under War Stress - Psychosomatic Medicine and General Practice [English], [Ukrainian]

-- War and disaster stress management
+- War, disaster, and mass violence stress management

 - Managing the Stress of War and Disaster - Center for the Study of Traumatic Stress [English]